cloudogu/sonar-cas-plugin/architecture.md

 ### Usual resource request

+Once the user is signed-in every request must be checked with the blacklist.

 1. User wants to get resource
    - Browser contains valid and unexpired JWT cookie
 1. ForceCasLoginFilter asks session store if JWT is expired